plt-tud/r43ples/README.md

     mvn exec:java

-Releases can be be built with:
+Packages (JAR with dependencies for the webservice, a console client and a debian package) can be be built with:

-    mvn assembly:single

-Debian packages can be built with:

-    mvn package:jdeb
+    mvn package

 Configuration